Think Inside the Box (What It Is and When to Do It)

 Thinking Inside the Box

 The box is the starting point.
 It doesn't have to be constraining.
-In fact, it's a solid place to start a journey.
+In fact, it's a solid place to start a journey and develop an innovative plan.

-If you want to accomplish something, you need to start with clear thinking.
+If you want to accomplish something, even if what you're trying to accomplish is an innovative plan, you need to start with clear thinking.
 And that starts with constructing the box that describes your mission.
 It could be a small box or a large box.
 The size of it will be determined by the scope of your project of task.
 But it will be a box all the same.

-- Start with the walls - What are the sides of my project?
+What are the sides of my project?
 What are the left and right boundaries?
 In other words, what is the nature of the work I'm doing?
 It's crucially important that you determine what it is you're focusing on first and foremost.
+In this case, these focused questions are your friends.
 Are you setting up a support group, or are you writing a letter to a friend?
 Determining what something isn't is as important as determining what it is.
 To think inside the box, you need left and right boundaries.
 Determine as clearly as you can what you want from this work that you're about to do.

-- Then build the top - What about the bottom? you might be wondering.
+What about the bottom? you might be wondering.
 You're the bottom, Silly Goose.
 You're building a box around you.
 It's the top that matters.
 The top is the upper limit of your project.
 It's the ideal amount of effort you'd like to put into this.
 It's time limits and deadlines.
 It's a predesignated point of departure.
-Deadlines and clear end points inspire action.
+Deadlines and clear endpoints inspire action.
 They set your brain on a goal that can be accomplished.
 Decide what "good enough" looks like for you.
 Being perfect is not realistic.
 If you decide that, then the top of your box is outer space--you'll never get there.
-But if you have a realistic deadline or end point, success is within your grasp.
+But if you have a realistic deadline or endpoint, success is within your grasp.

 When to Break Free From Inside the Box